-You may elect coverage up to the guaranteed coverage amount of \$25,000 for your Spouse and up to \$25,000 for each of your eligible child(ren), subject to the limit above, without providing an EOI form.
-If total coverage is greater than \$25,000, an EOI form is required.
+You may elect coverage up to the guaranteed coverage amount of \$25,000 for your spouse and each of your eligible child(ren).
+If total coverage for your spouse is greater than \$25,000, an EOI form is required.
+EOI forms are not required for eligible children.